 Nutritional Value of Broiler Litter

 The bedding materials used in broiler houses in Alabama are wood shavings, sawdust, peanut hulls, and some shredded paper products.
-Poultry house owners use these products in varying amounts for the initial bedding and as additional bedding after each batch of birds.
+Poultry house owners use these products in varying amounts for the initial bedding and sometimes as additional bedding after each batch of birds.
 The bedding material alone is a low-quality feed ingredient.
-However, with the addition of feathers, waste feed, and excrement from the birds, the nutrient quality of the litter improves.
+However, with the addition of waste feed, feathers, and excrement from the birds, the nutrient quality of the litter improves.
+Litter from under the feed lines in a poultry house should be the highest quality due to the addition of spilled feed.

 The kind of bedding material used in a broiler house has little effect on the quality of the litter when it is used for feeding cattle.
 Because the amount of bedding used and the number of batches of birds housed on the litter are not standardized or regulated, litter quality can vary considerably from one producer to another.
-Other factors such as broiler house management, the method of litter removal, and moisture content can add to the variation in litter composition and quality.
+Other factors such as broiler house management, the method of litter removal, the frequency in which bedding from houses is removed, and moisture content can add to the variation in litter composition and quality.
 The average nutrient content of 106 samples of broiler litter collected from across Alabama is shown in Table 1.

 Table 1.
 Nutrient Content of Broiler Litter in Alabama